“Mom, I’m HUUUUNGRY! What’s for lunch?”

 My daughter and I are having some great discussions about food, like why it’s not a good idea to pack only bananas.
 She’s learning to listen more closely to her cravings and make healthy choices for herself.
 My hope is that by starting early, this perspective on nourishment will stay with her through her teen years and beyond.

 When kids makes the choices, they’re much more likely to eat their food because they’re proud of their accomplishment.
 They’re eating THEIR choices, which makes any food taste better!

-Let’s be honest, Mama deserves a break.
+Let’s be honest, we deserve a break.
 You’ll have one less responsibility in the mornings, which buys you time to change out of those PJ’s.